-The term Fourth Trimester is often used to describe the first 3 months of your babys life.
+The term fourth trimester is often used to describe the first 3 months of your babys life.
 A time of enormous transition that your baby must make from being inside the womb to exiting into the big wide world.
-Find out more about the fourth trimester, what you can expect and how to cope and navigate your way through those first few weeks.
+Find out about the fourth trimester, what you can expect and how to cope and navigate your way through those first few monhts.

 Is your baby having sleeping problems?
 These newborn sleep secrets will help encourage better sleep during the newborn stage.
 From how long they should stay awake to starting a bed time routine, differentiating between night and day and letting them self settle.